Forget binging on Netflix this winter. Binge on adventure.

 Wander off the beaten path and explore ancient Arkaroola in an open-top four-wheel drive on a Ridgetop Tour.
 Uncover some of the most breathtaking rugged country on earth as you traverse Arkaroola Wilderness Sanctuary where granite mountains and golden Spinifex-covered hillsides give way to a breathtaking view across the Freeling Heights, Lake Frome and desert beyond.
 Stop for morning tea with a view on Streitberg Ridge and soak in the 360-degree panorama of the outback.
 Not your average commute.

 Imagine being flown to your own secluded campsite perched above the Flinders Ranges.
-Discover the beauty of the outback from the air with an epic overnight Heli-swag Experience.
+Discover the beauty of the outback from the air with an epic overnight Heli Camping experience with Rawnsley Park Station.
 Jump on your own private helicopter and enjoy views over Rawnsley Bluff and Wilpena Pound before landing at your epic camp spot on the Chace Range.
 Watch the setting sun and marvel at the milky way in the clear winter sky before tucking in to a two-course meal and falling asleep under a blanket of stars.

 Swap your ugg boots for hiking boots and experience the rugged beauty of the Flinders Ranges on a three-day walking tour through some of Australia’s most breathtaking bushland.
 Traversing Wilpena Pound and 60,000 acres of private wildlife conservancy, the Arkaba Walk takes in some of the most spectacular scenery from rugged mountain ranges, to dramatic gorges and of course the ancient ramparts of Wilpena Pound.
 Learn about the ancient indigenous culture of the area and the unique geology, flora and fauna of the outback.
 Fall asleep under the stars in your cosy swag camp and wake up to jaw-dropping views.
 Kick back in luxury on the final night at the beautifully restored Arkaba homestead.